Ashish-CodeJourney/CYBERTRACE/README.md

 # CYBERTRACE
-Useful tool to track location or mobile number, so this tool can be called osint or also information gathering
+Information Gathering tool to track location or mobile number, so this tool can be called osint or also information gathering

 <img src="https://github.com/ashishworkshere/CYBERTRACE/blob/main/asset/bn.png"/>